robotics-upo/hunav_sim/hunav_evaluator/README.md

 ## TODO:

-* Create a yaml file to select the metrics and frequency.
-* Add a service to start/stop the recording so the user can decide when to record.
 * Program a visual interface (probably a RViz panel) to configure the evaluation and the metrics to be computed.
-* Think about an easy way to add new metrics by the user.